getml/reflect-cpp/README.md

 If you **do not** need JSON support or you want to link YYJSON yourself, then reflect-cpp is header-only.
 Simply copy the contents of the folder `include` into your source repository or add it to your include path.

 ### Option 2: Include source files into your own build

 Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/yyjson.c` to your source files for compilation.

 If you need support for other serialization formats like flexbuffers, you should also include and link the respective libraries, as listed in the previous section.

 ### Option 3: Compilation using cmake

+This will simply compile YYJSON, which is the JSON library underlying reflect-cpp.
+You can then include reflect-cpp in your project and link to the binary to get reflect-cpp with JSON support.

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release